thewaterwalker/aws_notes/README.md

  - *within* an instance it is available at http://169.254.169.254/latest/user-data (trailing / is not needed)

 ## IP Addresses
 - private ip addresses are not charged for and are used in both public and private subnets.
 Private IP addresses are retained when the instance is stopped.
 They are known to the OS
 - public ip addresses are *dynamic* ip addresses.
 They are not charged for and are lost when the EC2 instance is stopped.
 They are associated with a private ip address on the EC2 instance
 - elastic ip addresses are *static* public ip addresses.
 You are charged if they are not used.
 They are associated with a private ip address on the EC2 instance or elastic network interfaces
 - Public and elastic IP addresses are not known to the OS and are associated with the EC2 instance private IP outside the OS
   - the mapping to the private ip address from the public ip address is a NAT operation that is performed by the Internet Gateway

 ## VPC
 - A VPC (virtual private cloud) is a virtual network for your AWS account
 - The IP range is separated from other VPCs in AWS
- - A VPC can span multiple Availability Zones
+- A VPC can span multiple Availability Zones and has a number of subnets, public or private
+- DirectConnect can be used to connect between VPCs or between on-premises network and a VPC with a VPN
+- VPC peering can also be used to connect VPCs
+- VPC endpoints can be created to allow access to resources controlled by policies
+- Amazon recommends not deleting the default VPC that is created for you

 ## Subnet
  - A subnet is a range of IP Addresses in your VPC